 Applying for a storage licence under the Explosives Regulations 2014

-There is a standard application for a storage licence which you can download from the related documents section of this page.
+There is a standard application for a storage licence which is attached to this page.

 Please read all the guidance for applicants supplied with the form.

-Licenses can be granted for up to five years and renewed for up to five years at our discretion.
+Licenses can be granted for up to 5 years and renewed for up to 5 years at our discretion.

 To simplify administration, we have a common renewal date of 1 October annually.